 • A living wage

 Otso brings quality, style and environmentally-concious garments to those who want to look their best.
-Our collection is screen printed locally by hand in small batches to minimise over production and wastage.
-All our garments are made to Fair Wear sweat shop-free industry standards in a low carbon factory.
-Our luxury sweaters are also made of 100% organic cotton.
+Our printed tees are made from luxurious organic cotton and are screen printed locally by hand in small batches to minimise over production and wastage.
+All of our garments are made to Fair Wear sweat shop-free industry standards in a low carbon factory.

 Heres a few key facts about the creditials that our Otso garments carry.